Classy Kiss And Uni-China Group Enter Into Strategic Cooperation Team Up To Venture Into The Yogurt Product Market In Hong Kong

-(MENAFN- Media OutReach Newswire) The first three products are now available at more than 1,000 points of sales in Hong Kong HONG KONG SAR - Media OutReach Newswire - 22 February 2024 - Classy Kiss , the number one yogurt brand in Southern China, has entered into a strategic cooperation agreement with Uni-China Group , under which Uni-China Group will serve as Classy Kiss's sole distributor in Hong Kong to launch Classy Kiss's yogurt products in the Hong Kong market.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 22 February 2024 - Classy Kiss , the number one yogurt brand in Southern China, has entered into a strategic cooperation agreement with Uni-China Group , under which Uni-China Group will serve as Classy Kiss's sole distributor in Hong Kong to launch Classy Kiss's yogurt products in the Hong Kong market.
 The signing and launch ceremony was held today.
 According to the cooperation agreement, Uni-China Group will introduce Classy Kiss's iconic products to local consumers through its retail network across Hong Kong and its high-end cold chain logistics distribution system.
 The first three products to be launched in the Hong Kong market, including "007 Probiotic Family Pack Yogurt (Original)" , "One Hour After Meal" , and "Natural Yogurt" , are now available at designated retail outlets across the city, including ParknShop, Wellcome, U Select, Bao Dim Sin Seng, and FRESH, and will also be available at Circle K Convenience Stores and 7-Eleven at the end of February and March, respectively, totaling over 1,000 points of sales.

 Classy Kiss, Uni-China and all artists